 The Austrian Pinzgauer 4×4 & 6×6 Family

-The Pinzgauer is a family of high mobility all-terrain four-wheel drive (4×4) and six-wheel drive (6×6) military utility vehicles originally developed and manufactured by Austrian Firm Steyr-Daimler-Puch, who were a large manufacturing conglomerate based in Steyr, Austria, which was broken up in stages between 1987 and 2001.
+The Austrian Pinzgauer 4×4 & 6×6 Family are high mobility all-terrain military utility vehicles originally developed and manufactured by Austrian Firm Steyr-Daimler-Puch, who were a large manufacturing conglomerate based in Steyr, Austria, which was broken up in stages between 1987 and 2001.

 The Pinzgauer first generation models were 710 (4×4) and 712 6×6, which were produced until 2000 by Steyr-Daimler-Puch in the city of Graz, Austria.
 The original prototype was developed around 1969 and production began in 1971.